jessicasriramula849-del/miniproject_5/README.md

 # miniproject_5
-Deep Learning for Comment Toxicity Detection with Streamlit
+Deep Learning Model for Comment Toxicity Detection with Streamlit

 Brief summary about my project: